17ALERT: Mid-Range Equipment Initiative

 - Provision for staff development, training and sustainability for staff employed to operate and manage the equipment

-- The contribution the investment will make to the physical research infrastructure in the applicant institution(s) and in the UK (e.g. how the equipment will complement related infrastructure and equipment) and the broader environment in which the equipment will be placed (e.g. lab space, technical support, scientific expertise, data management plans)
+- The contribution the investment will make to the physical research infrastructure in the applicant institution(s) and in the UK (for example how the equipment will complement related infrastructure and equipment) and the broader environment in which the equipment will be placed (for example lab space, technical support, scientific expertise, data management plans)

 - Cost effectiveness, in particular the value of non-BBSRC contributions and the credibility of the financial and management proposals

 - Consideration will also be given to any ethical and societal issues that may be raised by the proposal.

 Scoring of proposals will be in two parts:

 - A combined numeric score according to our standard scoring definitions for scientific excellence, strategic relevance and track record